doctorDAlvarez/doctorDAlvarez/README.md

 - 🔭 I’m currently working on The <a href="https://www.safecloud.live">#SAFE project</a>

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and web development.

-- 👯 I’m looking to collaborate on HealthCare industry projects! (with react)
+- 👯 I’m looking to collaborate on HealthCare industry projects!

 - 💬 Talk to me about React, Python, Freelancing Opportunites, Open Source!